xbeat/Machine-Learning/README.md

 Jeff Dean: Pioneering Innovations in Large-Scale Distributed Systems and Machine Learning

 Journey Through the Life and Work of a Google AI Visionary

+## NumPy Broadcasting Simplifying Python Code

+What Is NumPy Broadcasting?

+NumPy broadcasting is a powerful mechanism that allows arrays with different shapes to be used in arithmetic operations.
+It automatically expands arrays to compatible shapes, enabling efficient and concise computations without explicitly reshaping or ing data.

 ## Comparing Kolmogorov Arnold Networks (KAN) and Multi-Layer Perceptron (MLP) in Python